JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-gradle/plugins-repositories/index.md

 # Plugin Repositories

-* What plugins are and how Gradle depends on them to do anything meaningful
+* What plugins are and how Gradle depends on them to do anything meaningful.
-* How Gradle uses repositories to download dependencies
+* How Gradle uses repositories to download dependencies.